Coronavirus digest: Restaurants in Germany criticize new restrictions | DW | 08.01.2022

 Here are the latest coronavirus-related developments from other parts of the world:

-On Saturday former Australian Prime Minister Malcolm Turnbull announced that he had tested positive for COVID-19.
-That's as record highs have been recorded across the country.
+On Saturday, the former prime minister of Australia, Malcolm Turnbull, announced he had tested positive for COVID-19.
+The news came as record high case numbers were recorded across the country.

 "Like hundreds of thousands of other Australians I have tested positive for COVID.
 Symptoms moderate so far.
 Isolating is required," Turnbull wrote in a Twitter post.

-The former prime minister also said that the pandemic was placing particular strain on health professionals and asked Australians to "please be polite and considerate."
+The former leader also said the pandemic was placing a particular strain on health care professionals and asked Australians to "please be polite and considerate."

-The state of New South Wales recorded 45,098 new cases on Saturday, an increase from the 38,625 recorded the day before.
+The state of New South Wales recorded 45,098 new cases on Saturday, an increase from the 38,625 recorded a day earlier.

-The state of Victoria recorded 51,356 new cases on Saturday which was more than double the number from the previous day.
+The state of Victoria recorded 51,356 new cases on Saturday, more than double the number from the previous day.

 Germany's authority on infectious diseases has reported a spike in the number of new COVID-19 infections reported in a 24 hour period.